bernardlau171/COMP3335-project/SoftwareDevTeam security training/step2.md

 To achieve PoLP, we must first check the privileges different users have right now.

+(If you haven't login, use the command `mysql -u root -p` and the password 12345 to login)

 In the hypothetical scenario,

 The user table's name is "person", so, use the sql statement `select * from person;`{{execute}} to show the list of users in the database